-CNIB: Read is a virtual book club for readers with print disabilities and anyone interested in accessible literacy.
+CNIB Unbound is a virtual book club for readers with print disabilities and anyone interested in accessible literacy.
 Housed on Facebook, the club gives members an interactive community where they can read together, swap notes and perspectives on what they've read, and talk about all things books – from their favourite writers to the latest accessible reading technologies on the market.
-Exclusive audio content related to each featured title is also available through the CNIB: Read podcast.
-Learn more at cnib.ca/read.
+Exclusive audio content related to each featured title is also available through the CNIB Unbound podcast.

-You'll need a Facebook account to access CNIB: Read.
-Once you're logged into Facebook, all you need to do is type "CNIB: Read" in the search bar, and the group will automatically come up.
-Meanwhile, the CNIB: Read podcast is available for anyone to download free of charge using their favourite podcast app.
-You can find more information about the club and the podcast at cnib.ca/read.
+You'll need a Facebook account to access CNIB Unbound.
+Once you're logged into Facebook, all you need to do is type "CNIB Unbound" in the search bar, and the group will automatically come up.
+Meanwhile, the CNIB Unbound podcast is available for anyone to download free of charge using their favourite podcast app.

-No, at this time CNIB: Read is not available to Francophone readers, but we hope to be able to expand to the French language in the future.
+No, at this time the CNIB Unbound book club is not available to Francophone readers, but we hope to be able to expand to the French language in the future.

-Every time we announce a new book for CNIB: Read, we'll tell you how to find an accessible version of that book.
-Often, you'll be able to find CNIB: Read books through CELA (Centre for Equitable Library Access), which is Canada's largest collection of books and reading materials in accessible formats like DAISY audio, electronic text or braille.
+Every time we announce a new book for CNIB Unbound, we'll tell you how to find an accessible version of that book.
+Often, you'll be able to find Unbound books through CELA (Centre for Equitable Library Access), which is Canada's largest collection of books and reading materials in accessible formats like DAISY audio, electronic text or braille.
 But we may also suggest books that you'll be able to access through other online collections, like audible.ca.

 We look for books that are available in accessible formats, ideally free for readers with print disabilities.
 We also try to choose books that have a broad audience appeal and that introduce a previously unexplored genre to club members.
 Science fiction, travel, romance, mystery, adventure, short stories… we can't wait to read them all with you!

-I want to suggest a book for CNIB: Read.
+I want to suggest a book for CNIB Unbound.
 How do I do that?

-If you'd like to suggest a book for CNIB: Read to feature, you can send a message to the Facebook group's administrators or you can email us at firstname.lastname@example.org.
+If you'd like to suggest a book for CNIB Unbound to read in the feature, you can send a message to the Facebook group's administrators or you can email us at firstname.lastname@example.org.
 However, because we receive so many book suggestions and feature only four titles a year, we're not able to use every one we receive.